 May well be the weirdest narrative I've ever suffered.
 I loved it.
 I hated it.

-A Greek take on homeschooling taken to the extreme ... captivating, intense, perverse, with a hint of redemption at the end.
+A Greek tale of homeschooling used to totally isolate children from the world, taken to an extreme ... captivating, intense, perverse, darkly humorous, with a hint of redemption at the end.

 Unimpressive.
 Especially when the subtitle asks a mother to pass the phone, and she passes the salt.